yegor256/blog/_posts/2015/may/2015-05-13-two-instruments-of-software-architect.md

 if he can't communicate with the team?
 Here is our answer: the architect must use **bugs**.

+{% quote Bugs reported by an architect serve as communication channels between him and the team %}

 A bug is a ticket that has a reporter, a problem, and a resolver, just like [this post]({% pst 2014/nov/2014-11-24-principles-of-bug-tracking %}) explains.
 Say an architect reviews an existing technical solution and finds